AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ### Team communication
 - Before working on any unassigned work please refer to a project manager and also review the current backlog for additional work.
 - If you find you are blocked on work, add the `blocked` label.
 Also, comment in the PR and in the JIRA ticket.
-Blocked tickets should be linked accordingly in JIRA (if they are not, add the link).
+Blocked tickets must be linked accordingly in JIRA (if they are not, add the link).
     - Notify the team of your blocker during the next scrum.
 - Announce in Slack when you begin working on or reviewing a PR, in addition to adding the `ready for review` or `in review` label (respectively).
 - If the Pull Request does not meet our standards please refrain from reviewing and instead add the `review standards` label and note that in a PM-friendly slack channel (#dtt-web-dev or #project-styleguide).
     - Please also provide links to written documentation of standards and ask that the person review them and consult you if there are any questions.
     - Ask the assignee to notify you when they're done.
     - Move the JIRA ticket from `Development Complete` to `In Progress` _This is the responsibility of the **reviewer**.
-The reviewer should also comment on the ticket with **why** they are moving it back._
+The reviewer must also comment on the ticket with **why** they are moving it back._

 ### Guidelines for Contributing
 - Follow the [Pull Request Template](../.github/PULL_REQUEST_TEMPLATE.md)